AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/ghost-code.md

 # Syntax

-Ghost code is added using annotations that will contains C code introduced using the `ghost` keyword:
+Ghost code is added using annotations that will contain C code introduced using the `ghost` keyword:

 ```c